$99.99 $109.00 Buy It Now

 Once the light has been captured by the image sensor, it goes through a series of image processing steps to convert it into a digital image.
 The captured data is first converted from analog to digital signals.
 Then, various algorithms are applied to the image data to enhance its quality, adjust color balance, reduce noise, and sharpen details.
 These algorithms are designed to make the final image look as close to what our eyes see as possible.
 Additionally, digital cameras may also offer various in-camera processing options such as filters, effects, and scene modes to further manipulate the image before saving it to a memory card.

-See also Best digital camera for enlarging photos
+See also Best digital camera around 150

 Advancements in digital camera technology